 The expertise, understanding and technical capacity to guide it, manage it and deliver it.

 Resource mobilisation in the appropriate forms to support innovation and long term engagement.

+Further efforts to provide capacity building and development opportunities to RC/RC NSs.

 Each of the following items where action will be required supports one or other of the requirements identified above.